dbpedia-spotlight/spotlight-docker/README.md

 The dbpedia/dbpedia-spotlight is a docker image to run the DBpedia Spotlight service with the most recent language models, downloaded from the [DBpedia Databus repository](https://databus.dbpedia.org/dbpedia/spotlight/spotlight-model/), e.g., English (en), German (nl), Italian (it), etc.

+# Run on Kubernetes

+For instructions and files on how to run DBpedia Spotlight on Kubernetes check out the kubernetes directory.
 # Available language models + quick-start command

 The following table shows the available language models and the command line to start the DBpedia Spotlight service.
 The `--mount source=spotlight-model...` will automatically creates the `spotlight-model` volume.